-In case you don’t know already, the “Generation to Generation” capital campaign raises funds to pay off the mortgage on our new building for Christian formation and fellowship through gifts above and beyond donations for the general operating budget supporting our everyday mission and ministry; this capital campaign was begun in April 2015.
-As of 21 March 2017, we have received 65 pledges for $625,461.99; of that figure, $603,018.81 has already been paid toward or above those pledges made and $158,003.70 remains to be paid on those pledges.
-In addition, 92 households and groups have made non-pledged gifts totaling $90,336.25.
-For the entire duration of the campaign so far, this capital campaign has received $693,355.06 in pledged plus non-pledged gifts.
+In case you don't know already, the "Generation to Generation" capital campaign raises funds to pay off the mortgage on our new building for Christian formation and fellowship through gifts above and beyond donations for the general operating budget supporting our everyday mission and ministry; this capital campaign was begun in April 2015.
+As of 18 April 2017, we have received 65 pledges for $625,461.99; of that figure, $633,914.81 has already been paid toward or above those pledges made and $132,222.70 remains to be paid on those pledges.
+In addition, 93 households and groups have made non-pledged gifts totaling $93,481.25.
+For the matching challenge: as of 18 April 2017, $19,961.43 has been received from non-pledged sources toward the intended $25,000 grant, and $54,102.00 has been received from pledged sources toward the intended $75,000 grant, for a total of $74,063.43 toward the intended $100,000 combined grant.
+For the entire duration of the campaign so far, this capital campaign has received $725,482.06 in pledged plus non-pledged gifts.
 But now we have a remarkable opportunity to do even more.

 Of course, all donations to this capital campaign are tax-deductible and should remain separate from contributions to our everyday mission and ministry.
 If you have already made a pledge for the new building, then thank you for that commitment!
 If you can make a new pledge or can make a special gift for this matching challenge, then you will help our church to pay off the mortgage more effectively.
 Brochures about the capital campaign are available in the tract rack on the tall table at the back of the church or from the church office.
 For more information, please contact the capital campaign co-chairs, John Sondermann and Mary Jane Cole.

-Wednesday Morning Bible Study: Father James Rickenbaker’s Wednesday morning Bible study series on the biblical origins and theological significance of the Holy Eucharist continues to meet in the new building's conference room downstairs on Wednesday mornings (10:30am—12:00noon).
+Wednesday Morning Bible Study: Father James Rickenbaker will continue his new series on "Hard Sayings of the Bible" on this Wednesday, Apr.
+26 in the new building's conference room downstairs on Wednesday mornings (10:30am—12:00noon).

 Attention Golfers And Friends of Golfers: The 8th Annual Bob Jones Memorial Golf Tournament supporting Aquia’s Table will be held on Friday, May 19, at Augustine Golf Club in Stafford.
 This is the major fundraiser of the year for Aquia’s Table, so gather your golfing friends and get them registered to play!
 On the tall table at the back of the church, there is a flyer with complete details and instructions about registration on one side, with information about sponsorship opportunities on the other side.
 Can your household or group of friends or business become a sponsor of this important event for the ministry of Aquia’s Table and receive major recognition in turn?